Like South Carolina's coast, but want to stay away from crowds? I have the perfect spot: Georgetown.

 As the crop became more and more important to the area economy, a local grower developed a water gate system to keep sea water out of the fields during low river-flow times.
 The brackish water could contaminate the fields, making them unusable for years.

 During and after the U.S. Civil War, all agriculture suffered in South Carolina and the rice economy never recovered.
 Cultivation mostly ended in the early 20th century.
-Now Georgetown thrives on two major industrial locations, a paper mill and a steel mill, and on tourism.
+Now Georgetown thrives on various industries as well as tourism.

 Less traveled than the beaches to the north, Georgetown is a great place for families, couples and single travelers.
 Most of the accommodations in town are bed and breakfast style, though there are a few chain hotels.

-The house is in a quiet neighborhood overlooking former rice fields and is just a short stroll from Georgetown’s Harborwalk and all its restaurants and attractions.
+Located in a quiet neighborhood overlooking former rice fields, the house is just a short stroll from Georgetown's Harborwalk and all its restaurants and attractions.

 The Harborwalk is short (four blocks), but packed with places to eat, shop and see.
 There are parks at each block honoring famous figures from South Carolina's history, including Revolutionary War hero Francis Marion, and two historic sites bookend the walk: the Kaminski House on the west and the Rice Museum on the east.

-The Kaminski House was built in the mid- to late-1700s and was deeded to the city in 1972 by the family of one of the town’s premier 19th century merchants, Heiman Kaminski.
-It was built by another merchant, Paul Trapier, who is sometimes called the “King of Georgetown.”
+The Kaminski House, one of more than 60 antebellum homes in the city, was built in the mid- to late-1700s and deeded to the city in 1972 by the family of one of the town's premier 19th century merchants, Heiman Kaminski.
+It was built by another merchant, Paul Trapier, who is sometimes called the "King of Georgetown."
 The house is filled with antiques furniture and decorative art.
-It is open 10 a.m.–4 p.m.
-Monday-Saturday and 1–3 p.m.
-Sunday.
-Guided tours are available on the hour for $7 for ages 13 and older; $3 for ages 6–12; and free for children younger than 5.
-It is one of more than 60 antebellum homes in the city.
-(843) 546-7706.
+Guided tours are offered Monday-Saturday as well as a museum shop where you can pick up a treasured souvenir.

-The Rice Museum is open 10 a.m.-4:30 p.m.
-Monday-Saturday.
-Located in the Old Market Building at the Town Clock, the museum tells Georgetown’s story from the mid-1700s, when the city was the center of rice production for the colony, through the mid-1800s, when the county produced about half of the country’s total rice crop.
-The museum tour includes a 17-minute film titled “The Garden of Gold.”
-Admission is $7 for adults; $5 for seniors 60 and older; $3 for students 21 and younger; and free for children younger than 6.
-In addition to the story of rice, the museum also is home to the Maritime History Museum and the "Browns Ferry vessel" – the oldest known vessel to be built in the Colonies.
+The Rice Museum, located in the Old Market Building at the Town Clock, tells Georgetown's story from the mid-1700s, when the city was the center of rice production for the colony, through the mid-1800s, when the county produced about half of the country's total rice crop.
+The museum tour includes a 17-minute film titled "The Garden of Gold."
+In addition to the story of rice, the museum also is home to the Maritime History Museum and the "Browns Ferry vessel" - the oldest known vessel to be built in the Colonies.
 It is listed on the National Register of Historic Places.
-(843) 546-7423.

 The museum building also includes a tribute to Miss Ruby Forsythe, who had a long career teaching African-American students in a one-room school at Pawleys Island.
 One of the highlights of the tour is being able to hear Miss Ruby tell her story and her philosophy in her own words.
 She was truly one of the most inspiring educators in South Carolina history.

 We also enjoyed the River Room.
 In business for nearly 30 years, the River Room provides a great view of the Sampit River, cold beer and good food.
-We had the fried seafood platter and the shrimp and grits, which were served over a biscuit – a new one for us.
-Open for lunch (11 a.m.-2:30 p.m.) and dinner (5-10 p.m.)
-Monday-Saturday, the River Room is a great place to stop to take a break from strolling.
-River Room, (843) 527-4110, 801 Front St.
+We had the fried seafood platter and the shrimp and grits, which were served over a biscuit - a new one for us that's sure to be a repeat.